-Natural rubber prices jumped to new all-time highs in 2011 because of supply fears from the major producing regions in Asia.
-From 2012, natural rubber prices fell sharply owing to a surplus of natural rubber, along with a weakness in tire demand.
-The market situation was in something of a transition in 2014 and 2015 as natural rubber oversupply pushed prices further down.
+Natural rubber prices increased sharply to new all-time highs in 2011 because of supply fears from the major producing regions in Asia.
+From 2012, natural rubber prices fell significantly owing to a surplus of natural rubber and a weakness in tire demand.
+The market situation was in a transition in 2014 and 2015 as natural rubber oversupply pushed prices further down.
 For much of 2014, natural rubber was able to capture low-end volume from synthetic rubber, especially in Asia.

 Natural rubber is a naturally occurring elastomeric polymer of isoprene (2-methyl-1,3-butadiene) with excellent resistance to abrasion, impact, tears, and heat buildup caused by hysteresis.
 It is also characterized by very good tensile strength, green strength, resilience, flexibility, aging stability, and building tack.
 However, natural rubber is not very resistant to oxidation, ozone, weathering, and a wide range of chemicals and solvents.
 Thousands of species of trees, plants, shrubs, and vines produce natural rubber latex in the world.

-Although natural rubber can be isolated from nearly 2,000 species of trees, plants, shrubs, or vines of the tropical and temperate regions, one source—the tree Hevea brasiliensis—provides essentially all (99.5%) of the world’s natural rubber.
+Although natural rubber can be isolated from nearly 2,000 species of trees, plants, shrubs, or vines of the tropical and temperate regions, one source—the Hevea brasiliensis tree—provides almost all (99.5%) of the world’s natural rubber.
 Hevea rubber is produced in tropical areas of the world including the equatorial areas of Southeast Asia, Africa, and Central and South America, but not in the United States, Japan, or Europe because of unsuitable climatic/weather conditions.
 A small commercial source of natural rubber, the guayule shrub, Parthenium argentatum, has been of interest because guayule rubber can be produced in hot, arid areas, such as the southwestern region of the United States.